 Refund & Withdrawal Policy

-Funds in excess of institutional costs are issued on the fourth Friday of the fall and spring terms and then ongoing on each Friday.
-Refund Request Forms must be completed in the Student Accounts Office by the close of business on Tuesday in order to be processed during the same week.
+Funds in excess of institutional costs are issued on the third Friday of the fall and spring terms and then ongoing on each Friday.
+Refund Request Forms must be completed in the Student Accounts Office by the close of business on Monday in order to be processed.

 Refunds are issued to the student unless their account has a Parent Plus Loan.
 In this case, the parent listed on the loan will need to provide written authorization to release the refund to the student.

 The Student Accounts Office will not process refunds that include balances of “Pending Aid”.